Wazuh on K8s: 7 Frameworks, Auto-Remediation, One Chart

 net.ipv6.conf.default.accept_ra=0

-Auditd Rules — Adds watch rules for /etc/passwd, /etc/shadow, /etc/group, and /etc/gshadow.
+Auditd rules — watch rules on /etc/passwd, /etc/shadow, /etc/group, /etc/gshadow.

-The dry-run mode is essential.
+Dry-run mode is essential.
 On first deployment, it logs every change it would make without touching anything:

 [DRY-RUN] Would execute: chmod 640 /host/etc/shadow